Invite friends and family to read the obituary and add memories.

 Brad graduated from Red Land High School in 1980 and went on to earn his bachelor's degree in business administration from The Pennsylvania State University in 1984.
 He dedicated 34 years as a Logistics Management Specialist in the NAVSUP Weapon Systems Support International Program.

-His critical role in military readiness earned him the esteemed reputation of being a “hero” in Japan, reflecting his respect for Asian culture and commitment to excellence.
-He retired in 2018 and was highly respected and well-liked by colleagues and friends and known not only for his professional achievements but also for his warm-hearted nature and sense of humor.
+His critical role in military readiness earned him the esteemed reputation of being a "hero" in Japan by the Japanese liaison officers, reflecting his respect for Asian culture and commitment to excellence.
+He retired in 2018 and was highly respected and well-liked by colleagues and friends and known for his professional achievements.

 Donations are asked to be sent to the Suicide Prevention Hotline in an effort to support those in need and raise awareness around mental health challenges.